BenGOsborn/Markotplace/README.md

 ## Immediate

 -   One of my apps failed to start (maybe look into the updating tool ?) (could be to do with the build times ?)
--   Look at all instances of cacheData and check if I can use a different identifier for something (and clear cache) (ESPECIALLY LOOK FOR CACHE CLEARS)
 -   Try and looking at all .find instances and try and cache some of them
+-   Make a new production non-root user for the app to run on
+-   Forward www to non www
 -   GitHub actions auto deployment

-    -   Make it so that certbot auto sends N to the email prompt

--   Maybe make the .env files contain some of the ports for the docker compose as well which then affect the nginx configs ???
--   Make a new user for the app to run on
--   Forward www to non www